Klortho/JatsTagLibrary/README.md

       slug="pe-journal-title-elements"/>
 ```

-I then manually entered the base URL of the original tag library documentation into
+Then, manually enter the base URL of the original tag library documentation into
 the *toc-xref.html* file.
 This is used to produce the "Original" link on each of the
 individual pages.
 Like so: